badamiec3/readMeFile/README.md

 ![RiskAssessment][riskassessment]

 ## Testing

-pytest is used to run unit tests on the app.
+Testing the functionality of the Service Class was done using Mockito. pytest is used to run unit tests on the app.
 These are designed to assert that if a certain function is run, the output should be a known value.
 Jenkins produces console outputs (pictured below) that will inform the developer how many tests the code passed and which tests they failed.

 ![pytestconsole][pytestconsole]